ray-x/go.nvim/README.md

 ## LSP

 LSP supported by nvim-lsp is good enough for a gopher.
-If you looking for a better GUI. lspsaga or and lsp-utils are what you are looking for.
+If you looking for a better GUI.
+You can install [navigator](https://github.com/ray-x/navigator.lua), or lspsaga, and lsp-utils etc.

 ## Lint